softypit/esp32_mqtt_eq3/README.md

-Control of valves is carried out by publishing to the <mqttid>radin/trv topic with a payload consisting of: ab:cd:ef:gh:ij:kl <command> [parm] where the device is indicated by its bluetooth address (MAC) commands are: poll, boost, unboost, manual, auto, lock, unlock, offset, settemp. poll makes no changes but generates a status response in order to check the valve is available and its settings. boost and unboost set and clear boost mode. lock and unlock set and clear the front-panel lock. manual mode prevents the valve from using its internal temperature/time program.
+Control of valves is carried out by publishing to the <mqttid>radin/trv topic with a payload consisting of: ab:cd:ef:gh:ij:kl <command> [parm] where the device is indicated by its bluetooth address (MAC)

+commands are: poll, boost, unboost, manual, auto, lock, unlock, offset, settemp.

+poll makes no changes but generates a status response in order to check the valve is available and its settings.
+Attention: See #6, as this is currently not working correctly boost and unboost set and clear boost mode. lock and unlock set and clear the front-panel lock. manual mode prevents the valve from using its internal temperature/time program.